Fuel Polishing Services

 - Pump out emulsified water using a low-micron filtration water separator, called a coalescing filter, to pull the water particles (suspended water emulsion) out of the fuel

-- Insert and circulate an antimicrobial additive to suppress growth of harmful microbes and algae
+- Insert and circulate an antimicrobial additive product to suppress growth of harmful microbes and algae

-The result of this fuel cleaning process is fully polished, on-spec, usable fuel that meets ASTM specifications.
+The result of our company completing this fuel cleaning process is fully polished, on-spec, usable fuel that meets ASTM specifications.

 CommTank is Your Resource for Fuel Polishing Experience, Expertise & Equipment